Sexual Battery Attorney in Broward County

 Registering as a sex offender also has major implications, even though you might not be in jail cell.
 In fact, you can be forced to register as sex offender if you’re 18 and you engaged in consensual sexual activity with someone who was 17 years of age.
 These implications are something that a qualified Broward County sexual battery attorney will have intrinsic knowledge about.

-The Cobb Criminal Defense Law Firm was founded in 1990 by Stephen G. Cobb.
+The Florida Criminal Defense Legal Group was founded in 1990 by Stephen G. Cobb.
 Its focus since that time has been exclusively on criminal defense.
 Cobb and his associates have taken on thousands of cases, many of which have involved charges of sexual battery.
-If you want experience on your side, then the Cobb Law Firm can certainly provide that to you.
+If you want experience on your side, then the Florida Criminal Defense Legal Group can certainly provide that to you.